databricks/koalas/README.md

 Please create a GitHub issue if your favorite function is not yet supported.

 We also document all the functions that are not yet supported in the [missing directory](https://github.com/databricks/spark-pandas/tree/master/databricks/koalas/missing).
 In most cases, it is very easy to add new functions by simply wrapping the existing Pandas or Spark functions.
 Pull requests welcome!

+### Coding Conventions
+We follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) with one exception: lines can be up to 100 characters in length, not 79.